-What Makes Hats for Hair Loss Different to Ordinary Hats?
+What Makes Hats for Female Hair Loss Different to Ordinary Hats?

 Wigs and hats are the obvious choice to disguise the fact that a man or woman is losing/has lost their hair.
 But sometimes wigs can be discarded as too hot, itchy and uncomfortable to be wearable for long periods.
 This can result in women losing confidence, not going out and feel increasingly isolated.

 Hair loss, especially for women is often devastating and, in the case of hair loss caused by chemotherapy, may be even more upsetting than the diagnosis of cancer itself.
 This is one reason why the Cancer Services Partnership Group hosted an evening at Denbies Vineyard in Surrey for a diverse audience of carers, hairstylists, therapists and patients.